 - Coordinate and collaborate with other student organizations with similar global health interests.

 Members shall serve at least one academic year but no more than two (2) successive years.
-The Student Advisory Council will aspire to have at least two student representatives from each college serving at all times on the advisory council.
+The Council will aspire to have at least two student representatives from each college serving at all times on the advisory council.
 Members should have significant past experiences and engagement in global health and be in good academic standing.

 Members serve on a volunteer basis only and shall receive no compensation for their services as members.
 Because membership is voluntary, there may be times when all colleges are not represented on the Council.
 However, due diligence shall be made to assure that representation of students from all colleges is maintained whenever a vacancy occurs.

-Notice of Meetings:
+Notice of Meetings

-Meeting Agenda and Support Material:
+Meeting Agenda & Support Material

-Amendment to this Charter:
+Amendments to this Charter